 In the 1st part of this article I have explained a relations between visibility and weather conditions as well as an astronomical factor and light scattering issue.
-Now I would like to explain the contrast phenomena and human eye perception of the view is to be described.
+Now I would like to explain the contrast phenomena and human eye perception of the view, which are also an integral elements of the long distance observations.
 Recently the contrast issue has been mentioned in case of light transition, however that matter was related more to photography instead to eye perception.
 At the finish I would like to back to the weather forecast again.
 A bit of this stuff has been arleady presented before, but this is still some stuff to show.
 Let’s get busy then.

 - A CONTRAST ROLE IN SIMPLIFIED MODEL FOR VISUAL RANGES AT DAYLIGHT CONDITIONS

 Usually the best contrast with the sky in the background is to be made by the closest objects, that because of their vicinity to the observer are often unobstructed by haze or air molecules.
 In every single mountain range, located as a latter its appearance will be different despite of air transparency.
 This is the contrast effect between these two mountain ranges, where a second, further one appear more diminished.
 The same situation will refer to next mountain range, located further, than second one seen by observer, etc. (Pic.
 1).
 It is driven by the contrast law, which says, that an distant object appearance (an object illuminance observed) depends on: a real object illuminance, a distance this object to the observer and air transparency.